MaeghanMS/MaeghanMS.github.io/README.md

 **University of North Carolina at Chapel Hill: Bachelor of Arts in Sociology**

 *Focus:*
-     The effects of race, ethnicity, gender, social stratification, and urbanization on education.
+     The effects of race, ethnicity, gender, social stratification, and urbanization on education in the United States.

 Projects
 ------
+**Comprehensive Assessment of Leadership Learning - Mapping Equity Indicators (CALL-MEI)** *Research Assistant*
+*Github repository to come*

 **A Snapshot of Computer Science Courses in NYC Public Schools**
 *Maeghan Sill and Katherine Rojas*
 *[Python Code, Paper, and Presentation](https://github.com/MaeghanMS/HUDK4050.git)*